 However, given the development costs likely associated with building the type of sites KickApps creates, these type of sites might be outside the scope of the WNBA right now.
 But sticking social networking badges on the sidebar is cheap and could help teams to build their fan communities at very little cost.

-"Social media has proven to grow and reinforce the fan community, strengthen team and brand affinities, and create new revenue opportunities through merchandising, sponsorships and online advertising," said Alex Blum, CEO of KickApps.
+The question is whether social networking actually has any impact on the bottom line for sports franchises, especially the more expensive high-end sites.
+KickApps does claim an impact on revenue, but I have yet to find any tangible evidence of that."Social media has proven to grow and reinforce the fan community, strengthen team and brand affinities, and create new revenue opportunities through merchandising, sponsorships and online advertising," said Alex Blum, CEO of KickApps.
 "As leading brands in professional basketball, football and hockey, these teams are paving the way in their industries by defining new channels for fan interaction and engagement, and revenue."

 It will be interesting to see what future marketing research shows about the value of social networking for professional sports.